Softorage/Softorage/content/software/ccleaner.md

         official: true

 sysreq:
+  General:
     -
       min: "There are no minimum memory or hard drive requirements"
       recm: "For Windows NT4, ME and 98, we recommend CCleaner Version 2.
 For 2000 we recommend Version 3."

 developer: ["Piriform"]